-Given the combinations of options that could be assessed it is not considered practical to assess these (i.e. all of the five UNC0636 modifications each with all 11 UNC0621 modifications).
-The overall proposals between UNC0636 and alternatives are very different to the overall proposals for UNC0621 and alternatives.
-It would only be prudent to assess if, or when, UNC0636 was decided upon post consultation and part of that decision required any assessment or analysis therein although, at this stage it is recognised that this would be difficult given the major differences between the proposals of UNC0621 and its alternatives and UNC0636 and its alternatives and may not add material value in producing any comparisons.
+Given the combinations of options that could be assessed, it is not considered practical to assess these (i.e. all of the five UNC0636 modifications each, with all 11 UNC0621 modifications).
+The overall proposals between UNC0636 and its alternatives are very different to the overall proposals for UNC0621 and its alternatives.
+It would only be prudent to assess if, or when, UNC0636 was decided upon (post 0636 consultation) and part of that decision required any assessment or analysis therein although, at this stage it is recognised that this would be difficult given the major differences between the proposals of UNC0621 and its alternatives and UNC0636 and its alternatives and may not add material value in producing any comparisons.
+This could also impact the required ACER consultation required under the Tariff Code depending on the timing of any decision on UNC0636 [add more re: potentially misleading consultation].

 If required any changes could be accommodated through the UNC Panel and Modification process as required.
 Options to address this could include:

-Require the Legal text to be updated then re-submitted without or with little Workgroup development;
+Require the Legal text amendments to be updated to reflect the changed baseline then re-submitted without or with little Workgroup development;

-Sending back to workgroups to update the workgroup report, including Legal text;
+Sending back to Workgroups and follow the UNC change process to update the Workgroup report, including Legal text;

-This situation is rare where separate modifications are proposing to change the same parts of the UNC with different dates for implementation and overlapping consultation periods.
-The UNC Modification rules do not adequately cover this situation to provide certainty on how it will be managed, when or if, one of the modifications is decided on when the other(s) are pending a decision or are still in the consultation stages of change.
+These situations are rare where separate modifications are proposing to change the same parts of the UNC with different dates for implementation and in particular overlapping consultation periods.
+The UNC Modification rules do not adequately cover this situation to provide certainty on how it will be managed, when or if, one of the modifications is decided on when the other(s) are pending a decision or are still in the consultation stages of change or how through the modification rules one may or should take precedence over any other modification.

-The summary of each proposal can be seen through the analysis presented in the respective workgroup reports and supporting analysis / papers.
+The summary of each proposal can be seen through the analysis presented in the respective Workgroup reports and supporting analysis / papers.
 UNC0636 can be reviewed independent of UNC0621.
-If UNC0636, A, B, C or D were implemented then it would not change the summaries provided under UNC0621, A, B C, D, E, F, H, J or K. The two modifications are independent.
+If UNC0636, A, B, C or D were implemented then it would not change the summaries provided under UNC0621, A, B C, D, E, F, H, J, K and L).
+The two Modifications are independent.
 The only change would be the baseline it was changing from.
 UNC0636 proposes only changes to the NTS Optional Commodity Charge.
 UNC0621 proposes changes to the whole charging framework.
-Therefore to analyse the differences between current and post 636 would only present a comparison of one part of the many aspects UNC0621 (which is a package of changes) is proposing to change and not be a meaningful comparison as not comparing like for like.
+Therefore to analyse the differences between current and post UNC0636 would only present a comparison of one part of the many aspects UNC0621 (which is a package of interacting changes) is proposing to change and not be a meaningful comparison as it would not be comparing like for like.

-Comparing UNC0636 and UNC0621, at a high level, on the specifics of any comparable NTS Optional Charge, which is only one part of the UNC0621 proposals: :
+Comparing UNC0636 and UNC0621, at a high level, on the specifics of any comparable NTS Optional Charge, which is only one part of the UNC0621 proposals:

-Rates for eligible volumes would generally be lower under UNC0621 than UNC0636 except for UNC0636B and certain Optional Charges under UNC0636C and D where they will be higher (e.g. where the nominated Entry or Exit point is an Interconnection Point).
+National Grid has calculated that rates for eligible volumes would generally be lower under UNC0621 than UNC0636 except for UNC0636B and certain Optional Charges under UNC0636C and UNC0636D where they will be higher (e.g. where the nominated Entry or Exit point is an Interconnection Point).
+The proposals and assessment against the relevant objectives for UNC0621 may need to be reviewed in light of any changes implemented from UNC0636 as the justification of the proposed changes could be materially different.

-Accessible “routes” would be limited to 60km under UNC0621 (noting exception to the different approach under UNC0621C).
+Accessible “routes” would be limited to 60km under UNC0621 (noting the exception to the different approach under UNC0621C).
 This will reduce the eligible quantities compared to all proposals for UNC0636.